List of DC Comics characters: S: First version

 The first Shark is a non-superpowered commando.
 Along with his companions named Sardine and Whale, he is part of the World War II-era fighting unit called the Frogmen.
 His sole appearance is in Showcase #3 (July–August 1956).
 The story was written by Robert Kanigher, and illustrated by Russ Heath.

 Gunther Hardwicke

 The second Shark is the secret identity of criminal Gunther Hardwicke.
 He is a member of the Terrible Trio, along with the Fox and the Vulture.
 He wears a shark mask and uses fish-themed technology to commit crimes.
 This Shark—and the Terrible Trio—debuted in Detective Comics #253 (March 1958).

 Third version

 The third Shark, who has used the aliases T. S. Smith and Karshon in the past, debuted in Green Lantern (vol. 2) #24 (October 1963).
-He is a tiger shark that rapidly mutated after exposure to nuclear waste (later retconned to be part of the Kroloteans' experiments).
-The rapid evolutionary growth gives him high intelligence, a humanoid appearance and telepathic powers, but leaves him with his bloodthirsty shark instincts.
-This Shark has fought Green Lantern II, as well as Superman, Aquaman, the Justice League of America and Black Condor.
+He is a tiger shark that rapidly mutated after exposure to nuclear waste (later retconned to be part of experimentation from the alien Kroloteans).
+The rapid evolutionary growth gives him high intelligence, a humanoid appearance and telepathic powers.

-The Shark's portrayal on the cover of Action Comics #456 (February 1976) was inspired by the film Jaws.

 Karshon returns in DC Rebirth as a member of the Suicide Squad.